grantferowich/treasury-yield-curve-visualization/README.md

 I am interested in the simple technical indicator for predicting recession, and I am also interested in learning more about [Chart.js](https://www.chartjs.org/).

+## Applications

+The survey compares how well professional forecasters predict recession in the next quarter, versus how well the yield spread predicts recessions.
+"The forecasts from the yield spread model, based on real-time estimates, are significantly more accurate than the SPF probability forecasts for forecast horizons of three and four quarters.
+At shorter horizons, the yield curve spread model is not useful at predicting recessions and its forecast accuracy is statistically indistinguishable from those of the SPF," according to the 2008 paper.

 ## Deliverables

 The first deliverable is to build something, anything, moderately resembling a chart with some data from the Treasury.
 On the y-axis I'd like to see interest rates, on the x-axis, time to maturity.These rates are commonly referred to as "Constant Maturity Treasury" rates, or CMTs.
 I will use data from this link for this deliverable: https://www.treasury.gov/resource-center/data-chart-center/interest-rates/Pages/TextView.aspx?data=yield